 We don't see Chow Chow often however, when we have, it’s been in the south.
 Simply put, Chow Chow is like a southern, vinegar-based version of finely chopped cole slaw.
 If you like cole slaw, there's a good chance you will like it.
 And if not, there's a good chance you won't!

 Shrimp ’n Grits

-If you haven't had Shrimp ’n Grits in the Carolinas it’s like you haven't even visited!
-This is the perfect dish to order anywhere you see it on a menu…and often…because it’s something every restaurant loves to put their own spin on.
+If you haven't had Shrimp ’n Grits in the Carolinas, it’s like you haven't even visited!
+This is the perfect dish to order anywhere you see it on a menu…and often…because it’s something every restaurant loves to put its own spin on.